 - Hepatitis – this is a kind of liver inflammation.
 There are five major kinds of hepatitis including A, B, C, D, and E and all of them can cause nausea.
 The most common are Hepatitis A, B, and C. Hepatitis A and Eare often caused by contaminated water or food.
 On the other hand, Hepatitis B, C, and D are typically caused by exposure to infected bodily fluids, like feces or blood.
 In cases of hepatitis, especially in hepatitis A, the complication can subside on its own.
 However, if it doesn’t and remain untreated, hepatitis can lead to liver cancer or cirrhosis.

-- Anxiety disorders – many people suffer from anxiety from time to time, and it’s totally normal to feel a little nauseous during times when you are stressed or nervous.
+- Anxiety disorders – many people suffer from anxiety from time to time, and it’s totally normal to feel a little nauseous during times when you are stressed or nervous and cause difficulty in urination.
 However, there are episodes of anxiety that are long-lasting and can decrease the quality of one’s life.
 Even if anxiety disorders are typically recognized to affect emotions, they can also cause certain physical symptoms, including nausea.

 - Peptic ulcer – peptic ulcers are particularized by open sores that lodge in the lining of the small intestine or stomach.
 Generally, there are two kinds: duodenal ulcers and gastric ulcers.
 The most common cause of peptic ulcer is an infection with a bacteria called Helicobacter pylori (H. pylori).
 It can also be caused by prolonged usage of nonsteroidal anti-inflammatory drugs (NSAIDs) or aspiring.